DPDK/dpdk/doc/guides/prog_guide/qos_framework.rst

 Dropper
 -------

-The purpose of the Intel® DPDK dropper is to drop packets arriving at a packet scheduler to avoid congestion.
+The purpose of the DPDK dropper is to drop packets arriving at a packet scheduler to avoid congestion.
 The dropper supports the Random Early Detection (RED), Weighted Random Early Detection (WRED) and tail drop algorithms.
 Figure 1 illustrates how the dropper integrates with the scheduler.
-The Intel® DPDK currently does not support congestion management so the dropper provides the only method for congestion avoidance.
+The DPDK currently does not support congestion management so the dropper provides the only method for congestion avoidance.

 .. _pg_figure_27:

 **Figure 27.
-High-level Block Diagram of the Intel® DPDK Dropper**
+High-level Block Diagram of the DPDK Dropper**

 .. image53_png has been renamed